USWNT captures SheBelieves Cup with a dominant win over Iceland

 Fifteen minutes later, Macario and Pugh worked a seamless combination before the latter scored easily for her 21st international goal.
 Later, Mewis poked in Margaret Purce’s cross.

+The Americans completed a third consecutive shutout and improved to 13-0-2 against Iceland.

+“We are leaving this tournament believing we are moving in the right direction,” Andonovski said.
+The young players “proved they are capable of winning games and performing well. ...
+There is still a lot of room for growth in the group.
+We can all see the potential.
+It’s a process.
+It’s going to take time. … Realistically this is still not enough.
+We still have to get better and better.”

 Notes: O’Hara, who captained the team for the second time in the tournament, became the 24th U.S. player to appear in 150 career matches. … The Americans will play two home friendlies during the FIFA fixture window April 4-12.
-Washington’s Audi Field was the front-runner for one game but the sides have so far failed to reach a deal. … In the first match Wednesday, the Czech Republic (0-1-2) hit the crossbar twice in the last 20 minutes and limited New Zealand (0-2-1) to no shots on goal during a 0-0 draw.
+Washington’s Audi Field was the front-runner for one game but the sides have so far failed to reach a deal.
+The venues are expected to be announced soon. … In the first match Wednesday, the Czech Republic (0-1-2) hit the crossbar twice in the final 20 minutes and limited New Zealand (0-2-1) to no shots on goal during a 0-0 draw.